novasamatech/parity-signer/docs/src/development/UOS.md

 Network specs are stored in dedicated `SPECSTREE` tree of the Signer database.
 Network specs identifier is `NetworkSpecsKey`, a key built from encryption used by the network and the network genesis hash.
+There could be networks with multiple encryption algorithms supported, thus the encryption is part of the key.

+Some elements of the network specs could be slightly different for networks with the same genesis hash and different encryptions.
+There are:

+- Invariant specs, identical between all different encryptions:

+    - name (network name as it appears in metadata)
+    - base58 prefix

-There could be networks with multiple encryption algorithms supported, thus the encryption encryption is part of the key.
-Network specs could be different for networks with same genesis hash and different encryptions, except the base58 prefix.
-The reason is that the base58 prefix can be a part of the network metadata, and the network metadata is not encryption-specific.
+    The reason is that the network name is and the base58 prefix can be a part of the network metadata, and the network metadata is not encryption-specific.

+- Specs static for given encryption, that should not change over time once set:

+    - decimals
+    - unit

+    To replace these, the user would need to remove the network and add it again, i.e. it won't be possible to do by accident.

+- Flexible display-related and convenience specs, that can change and could be changed by simply loading new ones over the old ones:

+    - color and secondary color (both currently not used, but historically are there and may return at some point)
+    - logo
+    - path (default derivation path for network, `//<network_name>`)
+    - title (network title as it gets displayed in the Signer)

 ### `load_metadata` update payload